-We also face risks and trends that could adversely affect our industry and business.
-Energy rebalancing trends have accelerated in recent years as evidenced by promulgated or proposed government policies and commitments by many of our customers to further invest in sustainable energy sources.
+Another trend we have seen is energy rebalancing that has accelerated in recent years as evidenced by promulgated or proposed government policies and commitments by many of our customers to further invest in sustainable energy sources.
 Our industry could be further challenged as our customers rebalance their capital investments to include alternative energy sources, as well as respond to the normal cycles that have historically existed in our industry.

-E. Critical Accounting Policies and Estimates
+E. Critical Accounting Estimates

 The preparation of our financial statements in accordance with U.S. GAAP requires that management make estimates and assumptions affecting the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The following is a discussion of the accounting policies applied by us that we consider to involve a higher degree of judgment.
+The following is a discussion of the accounting policies applied by us that we consider to involve a higher degree of judgment and estimation uncertainty.
 See also Note 2 "Accounting Policies" of our financial statements included elsewhere in this Annual Report.